rhsgsa/hybrid-cloud-coolstore/README.md

 ### Multicluster Installation

-01. Provision an `Red Hat OpenShift Container Platform 4 Red Hat Advanced Cluster Management Hub` cluster on `demo.redhat.com`
+01. Provision an `Red Hat OpenShift Container Platform 4 Red Hat Advanced Cluster Management Hub` cluster on `demo.redhat.com` - if you are planning on deploying clusters to the default regions (`ap-southeast-1`, `ap-southeast-2`, `ap-northeast-1`), ensure that you deploy the ACM Hub cluster to a region other than those 3 to avoid problems with the AWS quotas

 01. Download the pull secret to the same directory as this README from the [Hybrid Cloud Console](https://console.redhat.com/openshift/install/pull-secret) - the pull secret should be named `pull-secret.txt`

+01. By default, the installer will deploy clusters to `ap-southeast-1`, `ap-southeast-2`, and `ap-northeast-1` - if you wish to deploy the clusters to different regions, edit `config.sh` and change the regions in the `CLUSTER_REGIONS` variable

 01. Install services to the ACM Hub Cluster